arnfla/cv/index.md

 ## Projects
+`Autumn 2022`
+__DOF ASA__
+Design and start implementation of 3CX calling solution for customer.

+`Summer 2022`
+__DOF ASA__
+Design and start implementation of NIP3 network standard for core network and branch sites.

+`Spring 2022`
+__DOF ASA/Marin IT AS__
+Identify and allow network traffic from offshore servers to other services.
+(Zero Trust network approach)

+`Spring 2022`
+__DOF ASA/Marin IT AS__
+Design and deploy Juniper Mist wireless solution to replace older WIFI solution.

+`Winter 2021`
+__DOF ASA/Marin IT AS__
+Enable SSL Inbound Inspection for services exposed externally.
+(Log4J response)

+`Winter 2021`
+__DOF ASA/Marin IT AS__
+Deploy enterprise scale landing zone (ESLZ) for DOF ASA and Marin IT AS to be able to use cloud services more efficiently.
+Deployed with 3rd-party NGFW.

+`Winter 2021`
+__Marin IT AS__
+Implement 3CX calling solution for Marin IT.
+Move UC for Marin IT from an on-premise system to cloud calling.

+`Autumn 2021`
+__DOF ASA/Austevoll Seafood AS__
+Implement cloud video interop (CVI) for customer to be able to use MS teams meetings natively on Cisco Webex hardware.

+`Summer 2021`
+__DOF ASA/Austevoll Seafood AS/FMV AS/Marin IT AS__
+Implement radius solution for network authenticating Azure joined Windows 10 devices.

+`Spring 2021`
+__Marin IT AS__
+Implement NIP2 network standard for core network in Bergen

+`Spring 2021`
+__DOF ASA__
+Design and implement WIFI@Sea concept for Vessel use.

+`Winter 2020`
+__DOF ASA/Marin IT AS__
+Implement Citrix SD-WAN in Core Network and Branch offices (remotely)

+`Autumn 2020`
+__Marin IT AS__
+Upgrade core network firewalls to new model.

 `Summer 2020`
 __DOF ASA/Austevoll Seafood AS/FMV AS/Marin IT AS__
 Migrate from on-premise Skype for business to Microsoft Teams for chat, calls and meetings.